 Heating up the duck fat whilst the oven is preheating allows for searing temperatures that will immediately crisp up the exterior of each potato as soon as it hits the pan.
 This is one of the crucial steps in creating unparalleled crispy roast potatoes.

 While the fat is heating up for these crispy roast potatoes, large potato wedges are put in some hot water with some salt, and allowed to boil for exactly five minutes (you’ll want to set your timer).
 Boiling the potatoes allows them to have unbelievably fluffy interiors after they’ve had their time in the oven.

 Once they’ve been boiled, the potatoes are strained of any water and shaken about until their sharply cut edges are frilled.
-The frilled edges and bits of pulverized potato are what turn into a crisp coat on the potatoes once they’re out of the oven (this step helps make for the ultimate crispy roast potatoes)
+The frilled edges and bits of pulverized potato are what turn into a crisp coat on the roasted potatoes once they’re out of the oven (this step helps make for the ultimate crispy roast potatoes)

 The frilled potatoes are then dredged in a little bit of flour.
-This is where you can go ahead and season the flour with a bit of salt and pepper or use your favorite spice combination, or completely hold off until they’re out of the oven… Whatever floats your boat.
+This is where you can go ahead and season the flour with a bit of salt and pepper or use your favorite spice combination, or completely hold off until your crispy roast potatoes are out of the oven… Whatever floats your boat.

 After the potatoes are dredged– this is where a bit of precaution should be taken– the pan of hot duck fat is removed from the oven and the potatoes are carefully tossed around in the liquid gold.
 The bubbling duck fat will hiss the moment the coated potatoes hit the pan, and they’ll get a bit of color; it’s a gloriously magical moment, but there’s more magic to come.